SAP/karma-ui5/README.md

 ## Karma configuration requirements

-There is an important requirement for this plugin that needs to be respected in order to use this plugin
+There is an important requirement for this plugin that needs to be respected in order to use it.

-- `basePath` must point to your project root.
-This is the default, when your `karma.conf.js` is in the project root.
+The karma `basePath` option **must point to your project root, not to a subfolder** like "webapp".
+This is the default, when your `karma.conf.js` is in the project root and `basePath` is not set.
 It is required for the [type detection](#type) and automatic inclusion of your project files.

 ## Options